The Captain's Book Buying Guide

 2. This guide is how Captain's Book Shoppe LLC, as a singular, independent used book dealer, evaluates items for potential resale.
 Your item(s) may have value, and it maybe marketable with a different vendor or if you sell it yourself.

-4. The Captain and crew buys science fiction, fantasy, and horror paperbacks in nearly any condition.
+4. The Captain and crew buys science fiction, fantasy, Hardy Boys/Nancy Drew and horror books in nearly any condition.
 He also buys softbound or hardbound graphic novels, if in superb condition.
+He occasionally buys pulp fiction, (condition matters).
+The Captain does not buy comic books.

 a.
 The Captain is currently not buying comic books but will accept donated comic books in any condition.